AlexFangSW/Typephoon_api/doc/build.md

 the users have their WebSockets connected in the cache to remove the use of FANOUT exchange.

 #### Distributed countdown timer
-This is use for 'delayed events' that needs to be exacuted after a certain timeout.
+This is used for 'delayed events' that needs to be exacuted after a certain timeout.
 It is achieved through RabbitMQ's 'Deadletter Policies'
 - **Lobby Countdown**: Once the contdown ends, all users will be simultaneously redirected to the 'game' page
 - **Game Start**: Once the contdown ends, frontend is notified to set event listener for keystoke